Change of programme of study and transfer between full-time and part-time status

 You are expected to continue in the same mode of study for which you originally registered; however, transfer between full-time and part-time study may be permitted.
 If you are permitted to change your mode of attendance, your minimum and maximum registration periods and expected submission date will be adjusted accordingly.

-You should discuss the implications of changing your mode of attendance with your supervisor and Advice and Counselling.
+You should discuss the implications of changing your mode of attendance with your supervisor.
+You might find it helpful to speak with the Advice and Counselling team.

 Students who have Student immigration permission visas (formerly Tier 4 visa) will not be permitted to transfer to part-time status.
 Students who are in receipt of a studentship should refer to the terms and conditions of their studentship for guidance on the implications for their funding and expected submission date.
 Part-time students are not entitled to exemption from Council Tax.
 Part-time students are usually not entitled to an 18+ Oystercard.

 If you decide to change your mode of study, please write to the Research Degrees Office for your School.
 If you are in receipt of a studentship your School must also send the Research Degrees Office a signed Studentship Change of Details form.